Prashantsetia/dicer/README.md

 # dicer
-This is a game which is created in HTML CSS AND JS Play And Enjoy
+This is a game which is created in HTM, CSS AND JS ....Play And Enjoy